 The Revolution of 1979 led to the hatching of a backward Islam in Iran, where any high ideals of brotherhood and social justice were readily lost amid oppressive Islamic fundamentalism and politics for the few.
 Iran has become fragile after almost forty years of Islamic despotism.
 Its people are misled and denied information about important issues that affect them, but are too shackled by fear, convention and religious superstition to do anything about it.
-These lies have been further fuelled by the Western stand in the Middle East that left chaos in Iraq and Afghanistan in the name of democracy.
-This has left Iranian people suspicious of democracy and in general fear of change, particularly with the recent rise of ISIS-Daesh.
+These lies have been further fuelled by the Western stand in the Middle East that left chaos in the region the name of democracy taht was never to be.
+This has left Iranian people suspicious of democracy and in general fear of change.

 targets all of these issues and also those which are less obvious to the casual observer, such as the Islamist cliques using religion to consolidate power and the greedy sets of Westerners that pervert democracy to serve their own needs at the expense of the Iranian people.
 The Blog Posts highlights recent events (that are otherwise heavily censored) and the reasons why the country has gradually become a social, economic, environmental and political nightmare.

 Chronicles from Iran is written by an ordinary Iranian woman who is trying to expose how religious tyranny has brainwashed the population and enabled atrocities against those who speak against it.
 Please also visit the page detailing Our Beliefs, which explains how we can build a better Iran if we all open our eyes, question the current leadership, learn to be tolerant and work together.